pipcet/zmq-bench/04-results.md

 Inline xsub       2816901/s    55%        54%        41%        41%           40%  32%               28%               27%           21%  13%               11%                6%          --         -1%
 TinyCC xsub       2849003/s    57%        56%        43%        42%           42%  33%               29%               28%           22%  14%               12%                7%          1%          --
 ```

+Comments:
+ - `method` is what I'd actually use today.
+It uses the attach_method feature to cache a raw ponter for a Perl object without going through its hash, and it's nearly as fast as using an XSUB and going through a hash lookup (`xsub(hash)`). `method (2)` and `method (3)` are variants that don't go through Perl's method resolution mechanism.
+ - `TinyCC method` is what we would get if we JIT-compiled C code.
+It's quite a bit faster than `method`, and I believe can be said to be faster than `xsub` based on variant `(3)`.
+ - `Inline method` is the same thing with Inline::C *and very aggressive optimization*.
+I think the gain is not worth it in this case, because Inline has a huge run-time overhead and caches results based only on the C code, not the compiler options or machine type; thus, it is very easy to end up with an _Inline directory that doesn't run on the machine it's on.
+ - `XS` is the vanilla LibZMQ3 XS code.
+It's not been optimized further, which reflects reality.
+ - `TinyCC xsub` is a JIT-generated C XSUB compiled with TinyCC.
+Going through Inline and enabling aggressive optimization turns out not to make a difference for this very short piece of code.